Fluid Simulation in Computer Graphics

-The target of this practical course is to develop a physical fluid simulator based on Smoothed Particle Hydrodynamics (SPH) including visualization techniques.
-The students will work in small teams and build upon a software framework written in C++ with OpenGL.
-Moreover, we will provide a server with version control system in form of a git repository.
-Within each team the students will be fully responsible for the distribution of the workload.
-This also requires the group to manage the software architecture of their project in order to be able to include the code contributions of each team member in a successful and efficient way.
-Besides the implementation all groups have to prepare a written report that elaborates the implemented methods, implementation details, results including comparisons and images representing the according simulation results.
+The goal of this practical course is to develop a physical fluid simulator based on Smoothed Particle Hydrodynamics (SPH) including visualization techniques.
+The students will work in small teams and build a software framework written in C++.
+This also requires the groups to manage the software architecture of their project in order to be able to include the code contributions of each team member in a successful and efficient way.
+Besides the implementation, all groups have to prepare a written report that elaborates the implemented methods, implementation details and results, including comparisons and images representing the according simulation results.

-- Meetings: In every meeting each group has to present their implementation and results of the current topic and should discuss their problems and insights.
-This presentation should be prepared to take approx. 10-15 minutes.
+- Meetings: In every assignment deadline each group has to present their implementation and results of the current topic and should discuss their problems and insights.
+This presentation should be prepared to take approx. 5-10 minutes.
 Please remember that attending the meetings is mandatory.

-- Report: Length of approx. 15 pages excl. cover, table of contents, bibliography, etc.
+- Final Report: Students will write a final report with length of approx. 15 pages excl. cover, table of contents, bibliography, etc.

 - Implementation: Besides the code of the provided framework, the implementation should only consist of original code of the group members.
-However, we would like to encourage the groups to discuss occurring problems and to exchange information about their solutions.
+However, we encourage the groups to discuss occurring problems and to exchange information about their solutions.